Man killed in after-hours fight in N. Minneapolis recalled as respectful, generous

 But even now, she feels "like my heart was snatched away from me."

-Awwal is survived by his parents, Atinuke and Adebayo; wife, Lisa; siblings, Tobi and Noah, and numerous aunts, uncles, cousins and nephews.
+Along with his mother, Ladipo is survived by his father, Adebayo; wife, Lisa; siblings Tobi and Noah, and numerous aunts, uncles, cousins and nephews.
 Family and friends are planning a candlelight vigil between 9-10 p.m.
 Tuesday at 3233 98th Circle N., Brooklyn Park.
 A graveside service on Wednesday will be livestreamed.

 The GoFundMe page set up for the family can be found here: https://www.gofundme.com/f/justice-for-awwal.